backdrop-contrib/simple_access/README.md

 The Simple Access module provides a default View permission to content types that can also be managed for each individual node.
-This makes it possible to restrict View acces to Content Types or individual nodes.
+This makes it possible to restrict View access to any Content Type or individual nodes.

-This module also provides an option for creating Access Profiles that manage the View Permission provided by this module along with the Update/Edit and Delete permissions that are already available in core.
+This module also provides an option for creating Access Profiles that manage the View permission provided by this module along with the Update/Edit and Delete permissions that are already available in core.
+Access Profiles can be applied to Content Types or individual Nodes.

 ## Installation